 After parking up turn right, heading away from the centre of the village, down Lode Lane.

-Before long you will see an un-made track which splits off to the left.
-Take this fork and walk along this pretty, enclosed lane.
+Before long you will see an un-made track which splits off to the left,and a sign directing you to the Youth Hostel.
+Take this track and walk along this pretty, enclosed lane.

 You’ll pass a youth hostel on your left and then see clear fields through the hedges on either side of the lane.